Ali200303/JobSchedulerApp/README.md

 # 📅 Job Scheduler Application

-A full-stack web application built with **Spring Boot** that allows users to create, manage, and track scheduled jobs with automated instance generation and state management.
+A full-stack web application built with **Spring Boot** that allows users to create, manage, edit, and track scheduled jobs with automated instance generation and state management.

 ---